 Guidelines for genetic testing in people diagnosed with endometrial cancer

-About 5% of women diagnosed with endometrial cancer have an inherited mutation that caused their cancer.
-There are national guidelines that outline who should consider genetic counseling and testing for an inherited mutation linked to cancer.
+About 5% of women diagnosed with endometrial cancer have an that caused their cancer.
+There are national guidelines that outline who should consider genetic counseling and testing for an linked to cancer.

-Additional guidelines for testing in any patient diagnosed with endometrial cancer
+Additional guidelines for genetic testing in people diagnosed with endometrial cancer

-Genetic testing for an inherited mutation linked to endometrial cancer is also recommended if you meet any of the following:
+Genetic counseling and testing for an is also recommended for people diagnosed with endometrial cancer who have any of the following:

-You may benefit from additional genetic counseling and expanded genetic testing if you had genetic testing in the past, you tested negative, and the following applies to you:
+People with endometrial cancer may benefit from additional genetic counseling and expanded genetic testing if they had genetic testing in the past, tested negative, and:

 Endometrial cancer survivors and those in treatment should speak with a genetics expert to see if testing is right for them.